Fibroids Specialists, NYC

 - Subserosal — On the outside of the uterus

 Most fibroids grow within the wall of the uterus.
-Some fibroids grow on stalks (pedunculated fibroids) that grow out from the surface of the uterus or into the cavity of the uterus.
+However, some fibroids grow on stalks (pedunculated fibroids) that grow out from the surface of the uterus or into the cavity of the uterus.

 Who gets fibroids?

 There are some specific types of patients who may be at higher risk for developing fibroids than others.
-Please understand, the majority of fibroids – especially smaller fibroids – tend not to cause any symptoms.
+However, please understand, the majority of fibroids – especially smaller fibroids – tend not to cause any symptoms.

 Women of childbearing age are most likely to develop fibroids, although women of all ages can get them.
 The recognized risk factors for fibroids include: